Meta-models for transfer learning in source localisation: Introduction: Multilevel models for meta-modelling

-We consider an example in this work, where the population members are represented by a sequence of 28 Acoustic Emission (AE) experiments, originally from~\cite{hensman2010locating}.
+This work considers a population where members are represented by a sequence of 28 Acoustic Emission (AE) experiments, originally from~\cite{hensman2010locating}.
 In each experiment, the arrival time of waves propagating through a complex plate geometry is recorded.
 For each dataset, a 2D map of the arrival times is learnt through regression.
-Despite distinct experiment designs, the metal plate remains consistent (the medium through which waves propagate) suggesting that the models share certain characteristics.
-Importantly, we show that by analysing these datasets collectively, as a population, additional insights can be extracted from the test campaign.
-We capture how \textit{characteristics} of the 2D map vary, allowing us to predict hyperparameters of the response surface for experimental designs which are absent from the training data.
-In essence, we can extrapolate or interpolate in the \textit{model space}.
+Despite distinct experiment designs, the metal plate remains consistent (the medium through which waves propagate) suggesting that their models share certain parameters.
+By analysing these datasets collectively, as a population, additional insights are extracted from the test campaign.
+We capture how \textit{characteristics} of the 2D map vary, allowing predictions of hyperparameters for the response surface of experimental designs that were absent from the training data.
+In other words, one can extrapolate or interpolate in the \textit{model space} by using the intertask functions as meta-models, to predict hyperparameters.
+Because of the plate's complexity, we encode weak constraints on the model given domain expertise of the experimental campaign, rather than specific physics-based laws (e.g. via differential equations).

-These insights have significant implications practically since the intertask models can be used to predict the characteristics of the response for new, previously unobserved experimental designs.
-Such \textit{model} predictions alleviate the requirement of extensive training data in new domains, by sharing information from similar experiments.
+These insights have significant implications since the meta-models can be used to predict the characteristics of the response (hyperparameters) for new, previously unobserved experimental designs.
+Such \textit{model} predictions alleviate the requirement of extensive training data in new tasks, by sharing information from similar experiments.
 The result is an interpretable and explainable approach to transfer learning for engineering experiments.